Hipapheralkus/m-dance/README.md

 ## Content Management

 - Replace placeholder images in the `public/images/` directory with actual content
-- Update YouTube video IDs in the `YouTubeVideos.js` component
+- Update YouTube video IDs in the `YouTubeVideos.jsx` component
 - Modify text content in the respective components as needed

 ## Deployment